Life & Liberty Publisher David Housholder

 I hang out with Pentecostals; they are my tribe.
 Yes, we speak in tongues and believe in healing.
 Most colorful people on earth.
 I wrote a book on Pentecostalism (Zero to One Billion adherents 1906 to present) for you cautious types.

-Robinwood Church meets in a tragically hip warehouse every Sunday morning a few miles from my house.
+Robinwood Church in downtown Huntington Beach every Sunday morning a few miles from my house.
 They seem to think I am their leader, because they let me talk for 45 minutes about the Bible after they sing with their hands up in the air for a long time.
 But I know better–we are lead by a great team.
 Whatever you can imagine Robinwood is like, you can’t really know unless you hang out with us.
 And people all over the world listen to our church podcast.
 Computer nerds tell us that it is one of the most listened to church podcasts around.
 I don’t like to wear shoes when I preach, and socks were a really bad invention.
 I moved to California mostly to get away from socks.

 Follow me on Facebook and Twitter: